Harshiniar/Python-Programming/Unit-01-Python-Basics/Fast-Learners.md

 Write a program to display a weather advisory based on the following conditions:If the temperature is 40 or above, display “Heat alert”,If the temperature is greater than 0 and less than 40, display “Weather is normal”,If the temperature is 0 or below, display “Extreme cold warning”.
 Write a program to validate a login form using nested conditionals.
 Write a Program for Traffic light simulation.
+Write a program that takes a year as input and checks whether it is a leap year.
+If the year is a leap year, print "Schedule Event"; otherwise, print "No Event This Year".
+The given series is formed by combining two geometric progressions, where the odd-position terms follow a series with common ratio 2 and the even-position terms follow a series with common ratio 3.
+Write a program that takes an integer N as input and prints the Nth term of the series.
+Write a program that takes the total number of balls, total runs to chase, runs scored, and balls bowled as input.
+The program should calculate the total overs, overs completed, current run rate, and required run rate, and then check whether the batting team is eligible to win or not.
+The given series is formed by combining two sequences, where the odd-position terms are even numbers in increasing order and the even-position terms are obtained by dividing the previous odd term by 2.
+Write a program that takes an integer N as input and prints the Nth term of the series.